SteveWinward/PowerApps/WriteUps/SignedPdfFlow.md

 # Signed Form Generation from Word Templates
-This write up was put together on 4/13/2020.

 This example builds on the Electronic Signatures Demo app [Electronic Signatures Demo App](./ElectronicSignatures.md).
 This explains how you can capture an electronic signature in a canvas app and then populate that into a Word template and create a PDF of the signed form.

 ![Final Result](Images/signed-form-PDF-result.JPG)